How to write persuasive copy and win customers - the Gary Halbert way

 Related How-tos

-How to write a poem
+How to stay focused as a writer

 How to write 101